 Alex Halperin (02:56):

-I think for people who are in this industry, it’s nothing new.
-They’re pretty used to these kinds of glaring ironies and perhaps glaring hypocrisy.
-You know, there’s really nothing, nothing they can do except soldier on.
-You know, we’re, and we’re at this weird point where we’re, some businesses have seen jumps in sales, although it’s not clear whether that means that people are actually consuming a lot more or if they were just sort of hoarding at the beginning of the crisis.
-There does seem to be over leveling off in sales.
+I think for people who are in this industry it’s nothing new.
+They’re pretty used to these kinds of glaring ironies and perhaps glaring hypocrisies.
+You know, there’s really nothing they can do except soldier on.
+We’re at this weird point where some businesses have seen jumps in sales, although it’s not clear whether that means that people are actually consuming a lot more or if they were just sort of hoarding at the beginning of the crisis.
+There does seem to be a leveling off in sales, definitely.

 Donnell Alexander (03:29):

-Definitely less optimistic than in those first days of quarantine.
+So, less optimistic than in those first days of quarantine?

 Alex Halperin (03:34):

 Yeah.
-You know, while there may be an uptake, it doesn’t mean that it doesn’t look so far from from the data I’ve seen, like people are radically adjusting their, their consumption habits.
-So that’s good.
-So now, now that we’ve caught you guys up on the inevitable covert fallout, here’s a very different discussion, but a really interesting one.
-It sounds like this technology could have, it could have a very significant impact not just on product security and counterfeit, but also for product marketing as well.
-And here’s Alex Shaw
+You know, while there may be an uptake, it doesn’t look so far from the data I’ve seen, people are radically adjusting their consumption habits.
+So, now that we’ve caught you guys up on the inevitable COVID fallout, here’s a very different discussion, but a really interesting one.
+It sounds like this technology could have a very significant impact, not just on product security and counterfeit, but also for product marketing as well.

 Alex Shah (04:30):